 Preheat the oven to 400°F. Bring a pot of salted water to a boil.
 Line a sheet pan with clean kitchen towels and set it near the stove.

 Trim the Brussels sprouts and cut them in half, depending on size.
-Separate the romanesco and cauliflower into florets.
+Core and separate the romanesco and cauliflower into florets.
 Thinly slice the shallots.

 Add the Brussels sprouts to the boiling water and blanch until nearly tender, 2 to 3 minutes.
 Using a slotted spoon, transfer to the lined pan.
 Add the romanesco and cauliflower, blanching them the same way.

-Arrange the blanched vegetables in a rectangular baking dish (about 9 x 13 inches), pour both of the Cheddar cheese sauces over, mix to coat, and cover with foil.
+Arrange the blanched vegetables in a rectangular baking dish (about 9 x 13 inches), pour the cheese sauce over, mix to coat, and cover with foil.
 Bake until the sauce is bubbling, 15 to 20 minutes.

 Meanwhile, to fry the shallots, line a plate with paper towels, and set it near the stove.
 Place the shallots in a saucepan or small pot, and pour in enough vegetable oil to cover.
 Place over medium heat, and cook until golden brown, stirring occasionally, 12 to 15 minutes.
 Use a slotted spoon to transfer to the plate and sprinkle with salt while still warm.
 (Once cooled, the shallots can be stored in an airtight container for up to 1 day.)
 Reserve the shallot oil for another use.

-When the vegetable gratin is ready, remove the foil and let cool slightly.
+When the brassica gratin is ready, remove the foil and let cool slightly.
 Sprinkle the gratin with a generous topping of crispy shallots.
 Grind with pepper and serve warm.